How To Get Your Toddler To Stay In Their Bed All Night

 Sleep training a toddler goes by many names, most of which include the word “walk” in them.
 That’s because you’ll be walking back and forth between your bed and theirs.
 Maybe all night.
 The simple steps are:

 - Complete the bedtime routine as normal, including hugs, kisses, and encouragement.

 - Leave quickly without fanfare and no answering last-minute pleas or requests.

 - If your kid gets up, walk them back to bed calmly, tuck them in again and remind them they need to stay in bed.
 Leave the room.

 - If your kids get up again, walk them back to bed calmly and now silently.
 Tuck them into bed.
 Leave the room.

 Getting your kid to stay in bed overnight is not an easy or quick thing to do.
 It may take a night before it works.
 It might take five.
 But it will eventually work.
 The key is to remain completely calm and quiet in the face of whatever your toddler throws at you.
 Even if they are literally throwing things at your face.

 Need motivation?
 Just think of the quiet nights of conversation with only you and your partner in bed.
-Or having sex.
+Or, you know.

 Make Clear Expectations About Staying in Bed

 Make sure your toddler knows what you expect from them.
 Dr. Schneeberg suggests using a bedtime chart if your toddler uses extra steps or requests as “If you have a chart you can say, ‘the chart says it’s time to brush teeth now’ or “hugging the dog again is not on the chart,'” she says.